fariziluzman-DS/Essential/Twitter Sentiment/README.md

 # Twitter Sentiment

-This dataset contains some information scraped from indonesian netizen on twitter, we train the model to predict the sentiment basis on the dataset
+This dataset contains some information scraped from indonesian netizen on twitter, i train the model to predict the sentiment based on the dataset

 ### Data Source